SimoneDutto/LaTazza/templates/UnitTestsTemplate.md

  - Sign of NumberOfCapsules
  - Value of fromAccount

-I decided not to consider the type of the aguments because Java Compiler already does control the type.
+I decided not to consider the type of the arguments because Java Compiler already does control the type.

 **Predicates for method *sellCapsules*:**